Skip to content

 I still agree with a lot of this.
 But at the same time, the experience I have been having with Facebook has taught me that there are a lot of places where someone will just plain step up.

 There are, for sure, times when the inmates really can intelligently run the asylum.
-And don’t get me started on Twitter.
+And do not get me started on Twitter.
 Excuse me—X. Gahhh.

 2 Comments